 - flexible care and support – in many schemes, you can increase or decrease the support you receive as and when needed

-- opportunities to socialise with other residents.
+- opportunities to socialise with other residents in a community setting.

 Extra care housing doesn’t suit everyone.
 Some disadvantages include:

 - eligibility criteria can be difficult to meet, particularly if the provider is a council or housing association – your needs may be too low or too high

 - limited choice, as there may be a limited number of schemes available in your area